 How to Get to the Sealy Tarns Track

-What to Expect on the Sealy Tarns Track
+What to Expect Along the Trail

 From the White Horse Hill Campsite, you’ll need to follow signs to the Sealy Tarns / Mueller Hut / Kea Point track.